Agrima-Chaturvedi22/Student-Report-Card-Generation/README.md

 Project Title- Student Report Card Program

-Overview of the project- This is a small-scale, procedural command-line utility implemented in Python designed to automate the core academic calculation for an individual student.
-The project accepts basic student details and marks for three predefined subjects (English, Math, Science).
-Its primary function is to accurately calculate the total marks, determine the overall percentage, and assign a final letter grade based on a fixed grading scale.
+Project Summary- This is a procedural command-line tool developed in Python aimed at automating the essential academic computations for a single student.
+The project receives student information and scores for three specific subjects (English, Math, Science).
+Its main purpose is to compute the total marks calculate the overall percentage and allocate a final letter grade according to a set grading system.
 The program immediately displays a clean, formatted report card to the console, serving as a functional proof-of-concept for the calculation engine of a larger academic management system.

-Features- The program focuses on five core functions:Data Input (FR 4.1): Prompts the user to enter the student's name, roll number, and marks for English, Math, and Science.Calculation (FR 4.2): Accurately calculates the Total Marks (out of 300) and the Overall Percentage.Grade Determination (FR 4.3): Assigns a final letter grade using a fixed conditional scale:A+ ($\geq 90\%$), A ($\geq 80\%$), B ($\geq 70\%$), C ($\geq 60\%$), D ($\geq 50\%$), F ($< 50\%$).Report Output (FR 4.4): Prints a clearly formatted report card to the console, displaying all inputs and calculated results.Data Handling (FR 4.5): Processes subject scores as floating-point numbers to support non-integer marks.
+Features- The program focuses on five core functions:
+Data Input: Prompts the user to enter the student's name, roll number, and marks for English, Math, and Science.
+Calculation: Accurately calculates the Total Marks (out of 300) and the Overall Percentage.
+Grade Determination: Assigns a final letter grade using a fixed conditional scale:A+ ($\geq 90\%$), A ($\geq 80\%$), B ($\geq 70\%$), C ($\geq 60\%$), D ($\geq 50\%$), F ($< 50\%$).

-Technologies/Tools Used-
-Category,Technology/Tool,Purpose
+Report Output: Prints a clearly formatted report card to the console, displaying all inputs and calculated results.
+Data Handling: Processes subject scores as floating-point numbers to support non-integer marks.

-Development Language,Python 3,"Used for its clear, procedural syntax and robust mathematical capabilities."
+Technologies/Tools Used: Python 3, Technology/Tool, Purpose Development Language,"Used for its robust mathematical capabilities and clear, procedural syntax."
-Architecture,Procedural / Monolithic,Chosen for simplicity and rapid development of a single-purpose utility.
+Procedural/Monolithic Architectureselected due to its ease of use and quick development of a single-purpose tool.
-Libraries/Dependencies,None,The program utilizes only the Python Standard Library (built-in functions).
+Libraries and DependenciesNot at allThe Python Standard Library (built-in functions) is the only library used by the program.
-I/O,input() and print(),Standard Python built-in functions for console interaction.
+I/O, input(), and print() are standard Python built-in console interaction functions.

-Steps to Install & Run the Project- Since the project uses only the Python Standard Library, installation is minimal.
+How to Install & Run the project - Since this only uses Python Standard libraries installation is minimal.
 Prerequisites
-Ensure Python 3 (version 3.6 or newer) is installed on your operating system (Windows, macOS, or Linux).
+Make sure Python 3 (let’s say version 3.6 or higher) is installed on your computer (Windows, macOS or Linux).
 Running the Program
-Save the Code: Save the project code into a single file, for example, report_card.py.
+Save the Code Save the project code in a file, report_card for instance. py.
-Open Terminal: Open your operating system's command prompt, terminal, or PowerShell.
+Open your terminal: Open prompt, terminal or PowerShell of your operating system.
-Navigate: Change the directory to where you saved the report_card.py file.
+Navigate: cd to the directory where you saved report_card. py file.
 Execute: Run the program using the Python interpreter command:python report_card.py Follow Prompts: The program will begin execution, prompting you sequentially for the student's name, roll number, and the three subject scores.